Abstracted-Labs/InvArch/ipf/README.md

 [![Compatible with Substrate v3.0.0](https://img.shields.io/badge/Substrate-v3.0.0-E6007A)](https://github.com/paritytech/substrate/releases/tag/v3.0.0)

-# IPF Pallet: IP Tokens for Substrate
+# IPF Pallet: IP Files for Substrate

 This is a [Pallet](https://substrate.dev/docs/en/knowledgebase/runtime/pallets) that defines basic functions to create and manage [intellectual property (IP)](https://en.wikipedia.org/wiki/Intellectual_property) stored as [non-fungible tokens (NFTs)](https://en.wikipedia.org/wiki/Non-fungible_token).

-# IPFokens : Non-fungible components that define an idea.
+# IPFiles : Non-fungible components that define an idea.

 The following **components** are defined:
-* `IPFoken` + Metadata
+* `IPFile` + Metadata

 The following **functions** are possible:
-* `mint` - Create a new IP Token and add to an IP Set
+* `mint` - Create a new IP File and add to an IP Set
-* `burn` - Burn an IP Token from an IP Set
+* `burn` - Burn an IP File from an IP Set
-* `amend` - Amend the data stored inside an IP Token
+* `amend` - Amend the data stored inside an IP File

-# IP Token
+# IP File

-An IP Token (IPF) is a part of a set, and can be thought of as a component of an idea.
-Either by itself or in combination with other IP Tokens, it serves to strengethen the foundation for an innovation.
-IP Tokens represent a unique digital asset.
+An IP File (IPF) is a part of a set, and can be thought of as a component of an idea.
+Either by itself or in combination with other IP Files, it serves to strengethen the foundation for an innovation.
+IP Files represent a unique digital asset.

 ## IPF Standard